 In particular, findings from the inaugural baseline report on the Ministry of Health's Preventing and Minimising Gambling Harm Strategy showed problem gambling services are "effectively raising awareness" about the harm from gambling.
 The report also showed that interventions for gambling-related harm are "moderately accessible, highly responsive, and moderate to highly effective".

 > Read the baseline report (PDF)

-It is also pleasing to note that the world’s largest clinical trial for problem gambling treatment found that, one year after calling the Gambling Helpline, three-quarters of callers had quit or significantly reduced their gambling.
+Also, the world’s largest clinical trial for problem gambling treatment found that one year after calling the Gambling Helpline three-quarters of callers had quit or significantly reduced their gambling.